doxas/twigl/readme.md

 The reason why we support the notation that does not omit the definition of the main function is to allow users to define their own functions.

-For more information, please see below.
+For more information on snippets, please see below.

 ## GLSL snippets in GEEKEST mode